 - Supporting the Provost in developing and enacting a policy for shared University classroom utilization that maximizes efficiency of resources and available space for the benefit of all.

-- Developing strategy for ensuring that shared classroom/meeting room technology is “universal” and part of predicted update cycles.
+- Advising on strategy for ensuring that shared classroom/meeting room technology is “universal” and part of predicted update cycles.

-- Developing and managing a process for allocation of swing space that supports the University’s capital project and renovation priorities, and ensures cost-effective management of such swing space.
+- Advising on a process for allocation of swing space that supports the University’s capital project and renovation priorities, and ensures cost-effective management of such swing space.

 University physical space is one of our most valuable resources.
 It is allocated to support the academic mission and values of the university.
 The following principles guide the USPG’s work: